Algorithmic Forecasting of Extreme Heat Waves: A Replication Study in Phoenix, Arizona

-To address these matters of generalizability, we obtained AIRS daily data for the Phoenix area for 63 grid cells from 2019 through 2023.
+We obtained AIRS daily data for the Phoenix area for 63 grid cells from 2019 through 2023.
 Data were not available for 2024.
 The measured variables were the very same used in the PNW analysis.
-However, the topography in the greater Phoenix area is not just very different from the PNW, but far more homogeneous.
-One might wonder, for instance, if a quasiresonant explanation applies.
+However, the climate and topography in the greater Phoenix area are very different from the PNW and far more homogeneous.
+The Pacific Northwest is lush.
+The greater Phoenix area largely is a desert.
+We picked the greater Phoenix area because of the strong replication challenges it posed.

-We began with a simple and ambitious aspiration.
-Using a crossover design much like before, training with random forests on the same variables used previously, and with similar algorithmic methods to that used for the PNW forecasts, could we reproduce the PNW results in Phoenix?
-An exact replication would be effectively impossible to produce, but could we get results properly to inform affirmative judgments about reproducibility?

-There were immediate and obvious design issues.
 We had about half the number of grid cells for the Phoenix area than for the Pacific Northwest.
-There was also a substantial number of grid cells with missing data.
+There were also a substantial number of grid cells with missing data.
 Between the two, we anticipated a much smaller number of observations overall.
-One result could much weaker power and even more sparsity.
-We needed a way to increase the number of usable grid cells within in the intent of our earlier crossover design.
+One result could much weaker statistical power coupled with still more sparsity.
+We sought a procedure to increase the number of usable grid cells for the within-subject (i.e., grid cells) approach.

-The Phoenix heat dome arrived at the beginning of July 2023, not at end of June, 2021, as it had in the Pacific Northwest.
-For an alternative crossover design, we proceeded the much as before, but the faux heat waves A and B for ordinary summer temperatures were for July of 2021 and July of 2022 respectively, before the actual Phoenix extreme heat wave.
-This means that the predictors lagged 14 days earlier would fall toward the middle of June for 2021, 2022 and 2023.
-For all three Phoenix years, we used a binary response variable coded ``1'' for the heat dome in July of 2023, and ``0'' for no heat dome in July of 2021 and July 2022.\footnote { We could have included a greater number of years back in time, but all would for faux July heat waves.
-The number of appearances made by each grid cell could be increased along with the overall number of observations.
-But we were concerned that the binary response variable would become badly unbalanced. }
+According to many media accounts, the Phoenix heat dome arrived at the beginning of July 2023, not at end of June, 2021, as the extreme heat wave had in the Pacific Northwest.
+We proceeded much as before, but faux heat waves A and B, representing ordinary summer temperatures, were positioned in early July of 2021 and early July of 2022 respectively, well before the actual Phoenix extreme heat wave.
+The predictors lagged 14 days earlier fell toward the middle of June in 2021, 2022 and 2023.
+For all three Phoenix years, we used a binary response variable coded “1” for the extreme heat wave in early July of 2023, and “0” for faux extreme heat waves in early July of 2021 and early July 2022.
+The actual heat wave apparently began the around first day July, 2023.
+Correspondingly, the two faux heat waves began on the first day of July 2021 and the first day of July 2022.